daviedow/yellowcake/content/pages/components.md

   The pulp of this coffee gets sent to the United States to make delicious infusions and it has been classified among the 13 best farms for its taste and standout ecological practices.

-  Together with her partner Patricia Castañeda, they work in the local community as teachers in addition to taking care of their amazing coffee plantation and nature reserve.
+  They  work in the local community as teachers in addition to taking care of their amazing coffee.
 Over the course of 5 years, they have planted more than 4,000 trees to develop a beautiful project known as "A coffee to heal the forest"
 section2: "![]()"
 video: https://ucarecdn.com/96d02f2a-c2e2-4ac1-9d53-c5fe2b02a663/
 videoPoster: https://ucarecdn.com/6aa5dac3-1802-457b-9ee9-dfd9c661c65d/